paveldbest/jekyll-theme-solid/_posts/2018-01-07-opencv-Python.md

 ---
 layout: post
-title: Install specific version of opencv-python on OSX categories:[ Coding ]
+title: Install
+categories: Coding
-description: problems when install opencv_python
+description: problems when install opencv-python
-keywords: requirements.txt,opencv_python
+keywords: requirements.txt, opencv-python
 ---

 So I was working on python these days while I just jumped in to this issue when install requirment.txt
 ![](Screen Shot 2018-01-07 at 23.13.30.png)